DEGIRO review

 Mobile app

 Functional for order placement and portfolio monitoring.
-Not as polished as Trade Republic or Trading 212 for mobile-first investing — but for quarterly ETF purchases, it’s more than adequate.
+Not as polished as Trade Republic or Trading 212 for mobile-first investing — some users report occasional bugs and a less intuitive UI compared to newer neobrokers.
+For quarterly ETF purchases, it’s more than adequate.

 The right mental model: DEGIRO is a clean execution platform, not an all-in-one investing app.
 Use it to place orders and hold positions.
 Use TradingView for charts, screeners, and index benchmarking.